 Correspondence audits: Correspondence audits are done solely through the mail and are the most common type of audit.
 Over 70% of audits are correspondence audits.
 The process begins with a letter announcing the audit, typically containing an initial list of requested information.
 Unusually the letter provides a 30-day period to respond.

-Alternatively, a correspondence audit may start with IRS Notice CP2000 which the the IRS uses when information from a third party source (such as a 1099 or W-2) does not match the information the taxpayer reported on their tax return.
+The AUR audit begins with IRS Notice CP2000 which the the IRS uses when information from a third party source (such as a 1099 or W-2) does not match the information the taxpayer reported on their tax return.
 Notice CP2000 is also called a Notice of Underreported Income.
 The taxpayer should respond promptly to the Notice CP2000.
 Usually, the taxpayer has 30-days from the date printed on the notice to respond.

 The IRS will send a follow-up notice to taxpayers who do not respond to Notice CP2000, or if the IRS does not accept the additional information provided.
 This second notice is called a Statutory Notice of Deficiency.
 The Statutory Notice of Deficiency provides detailed information about why the IRS proposes a tax change and how the IRS determined the change.
 The notice tells the taxpayers about their right to challenge the decision in Tax Court if they choose to do so.
 It is critical to respond to this notice within the required time period, in order to preserve legal rights.